-- Citations for more than one violation of WCC Chapter 55 within one year immediately preceding the application will be considered - The appeal process would be facilitated through the Administrative Hearing Office, rather than go directly to district court. - A person aggrieved by the denial or revocation of a permit has 14 days to appeal with the Administrative Hearing Office. - A person aggrieved by the Administrative Hearing Office may still file a petition for judicial review in the district court within 30 days.
+- Director of WCRAS would review animal control officer's report and either approve or deny the permit application. - Animal related complaints pertaining to the residence will be considered - Citations for more than one violation of WCC Chapter 55 within one year immediately preceding the application will be considered - The appeal process would be facilitated through the Administrative Hearing Office, rather than go directly to district court. - A person aggrieved by the denial or revocation of a permit has 14 days to appeal with the Administrative Hearing Office. - A person aggrieved by the Administrative Hearing Office may still file a petition for judicial review in the district court within 30 days.

-Action Taken: The Board, as well as several members of the public, voiced concerns regarding the spay/neuter requirement as proposed in the July 18, 2017 version of the exotic permit ordinance.
-Concerns were also raised regarding the proposal to require permanent identification (micro-chips and tattoos) for all permitted animals in tiers 2 and 3.
-There were multiple questions and concerns about the impact that the amendments may have on Animal Ark and Sierra Safari Zoo.
-Another concern raised by the Board was the unintended consequence of restricting animal ownership to the point that people felt compelled to own animals illegally (without obtaining a permit).
-The reading was not recorded and staff was given direction to continue to refine the proposed amendments.
+Action Taken: The Board, as well as several members of the public, voiced concerns regarding the spay/neuter requirement as proposed in the July 18, 2017 version of the variance permit ordinance.
+The Board also expressed concerns about the lack of specificity of criteria utilized in a permit revocation, as outlined in the proposed draft.
+Thus, the first reading was not recorded.
+Staff was given direction to continue to work on the proposed amendments, and specifically, to remove the spay/neuter requirements.

-On January 9, 2018, the Board heard a first reading of Bill No 1794 to amend WCC Chapter 55 related to the exotic animal permit process and set a second reading on January 23, 2018.
+On January 9, 2018, the Board heard a first reading of Bill No 1793 to amend WCC Chapter 55 related to the kennel/cattery permit process and set a second reading on January 23, 2018.